iechor/docs/content/includes/desktop-builders-setting.md

 ### Create a builder

-To create a builder, use the Docker CLI.
+To create a builder, use the iEchor CLI.
 See
 [Create a new builder](/build/builders/manage/#create-a-new-builder)

 ### Remove a builder